-To enrich my public employment reallocation catalog with upcoming and recent public employment relocation programs, I conducted a structured news search using the Nexis database, a comprehensive global database covering news and legal information from over 180 countries in 50 languages.
+To enrich my catalogue of upcoming and recent public employment relocation programs, I conducted a structured news search using the Nexis database, a comprehensive global database covering news and legal information from over 180 countries in 50 languages.
 Details on the search query, inclusion and exclusion terms, and coverage over time are included in the appendix.
 This ongoing study will be updated as more results are processed.